cubejod/aoc-solves-23/README.md

-To fix: day 10 p2 without cheating
+To fix: day 10 p2 without cheating, do day 13